khushboo-jain-kj/messiah/README.md

   - Implementation of modelling of the safe houses and the realtime capacity of the safe house with the help of the clustered phone data.
   - Improvement of fully automated AI bot to deploy the disaster teams based on the user's input and validation of the score on the truthfulness of the news - a set intersection score between the area news headlines, satellite image and the disaster prediction score model.
 We can also ask for user's true situation validation.
   - Improvement in the NLP analysis to auto-classify the incident with `minimum` inputs from the user.
+  - Integration with the Facebook events to bring out the disaster management event programmes and share them to the disaster social workers.